 We have taken the time to ensure all of our workshops are linked to the Curriculum for Excellence (CfE) learning outcomes.
 This allows teachers to plan where our workshops best fit into their class’s current learning and target topics.
 We also offer flexibility in our workshop content, so if there is a topic you would like us to cover, we’re happy to tailor our delivery accordingly.
 Our most popular topics include wind, solar, hydrogen fuel cells, and our new renewable energy K’nex kits funded by the Naturesave Trust.

-Our new STEAM Progression Pathway is available to all Fife primary schools and offers an engaging, structured and repeat delivery programme that allow pupils to build their STEAM involvement as they move through school starting at P1 all the way up to P7.
+Our STEAM Progression Pathway is available to all Fife primary schools and offers an engaging, structured and repeat delivery programme that allow pupils to build their STEAM involvement as they move through school starting at P1 all the way up to P7.
+The workshops are staged so that pupils start with topics such as friction and energy moving through to harder sessions such as hydrogen fuel cells.
 Please get in touch to find out more.

 We are delighted to have our workshops accredited as part of the CREST Award scheme by the British Science Association.
 Learning about “Clean or Dirty Energy” or “Exploring Hydropower” counts as one of eight activities required for the Star Award.
 For older pupils we offer our “Hydropower”, “Recycled Racers”, “Solar Vehicles” or “Wind Investigators” activities which count as one of eight activities required as part of the SuperStar award.
 Learn more about the workshops here.

 The CREST Awards scheme is the British Science Association’s flagship programme for young people.
 It is the only nationally recognised accreditation scheme for STEM project work (science, technology, engineering and mathematics) subjects, providing science enrichment activities to inspire and engage 5-to-19-year olds.

 Find out more about how you could use BGH Educational activities to gain a CREST Award here.